-I doubt when Christopher Wren created his domed masterpiece, that he dreamt of it dominating London’s Skyline for 300 years.
-It was the capital’s tallest building until 1965.
-The Baroque style cathedral completed on Christmas Day in 1711 and has remained one London famous buildings.
+I doubt when Christopher Wren created his domed masterpiece that he dreamt of it dominating London’s Skyline for 300 years.

-Also, the cathedral has the largest crypt in Western Europe, housing the tombs of Lord Nelson and where the Duke of Wellington, John Everett Millais and John Constable are buried.
+Also, the cathedral has the largest crypt in Western Europe, housing the tomb of Lord Nelson as well as being the resting place of the Duke of Wellington, John Everett Millais and John Constable.

 To get a view of St Paul’s Cathedral in all its glory or in a photo behind you, head to One New Change rooftop terrace at golden hour.
-You won’t regret it, it is one of the top places to go in London.
+You won’t regret it, and remember to bring your travel camera as it is one of the top places to go in London for beautiful views.